emmy3000/alx-interview/0x07-rotate_2d_matrix/README.md

 ### Adherence to Instructions:

-The implementation strictly adheres to the provided instructions:

 - The function is named `rotate_2d_matrix`.
-- It does not return anything but edits the matrix in-place.
+- It performs an in-place rotation without returning anything.
-- It assumes the matrix has 2 dimensions and will not be empty.
+- *Assumption*: The matrix has 2 dimensions and is not empty.

-### Edge Cases:
+### Handling Edge Cases:

 The implementation accounts for various edge cases:

 - Matrices of different sizes (3x3, 4x4, 2x2, 1x1).
-- In-place rotation is handled correctly for square matrices.
+- Ensures correct in-place rotation for square matrices.

 ### Space-Time Complexity:

-- *Time Complexity*: **O(N^2)** - The nested loops iterate through each element in the matrix.
+- *Time Complexity*: **O(N^2)** - Due to the nested loops iterating through each matrix element.
 - *Space Complexity*: **O(1)** - The rotation is performed in-place without using additional space.

 ## Workflow Breakdown: